-The first step in the successful control of a fly problem is inspecting your property to determine where the flies are living and breeding, and how they are getting into the house.
+The first step in the successful control of a fly problem is inspecting your property to determine where the flies are living and breeding, and how the flies are getting into the house.
 Once this is known, sanitation, exclusion, and mechanical or chemical controls will help to keep them out.

 House Fly Inspection